Agoric/documentation/main/REPL/priceAuthority.md

  - `brandOut` `{ Brand }`
  - Returns: `{ Notifier }`

 Returns a notifier for the specified brands.
-Different `PriceAuthorie`s may i ssue these at very different rates.
+Different `PriceAuthories` may issue these at very different rates.

 ## `quoteGiven(amountIn, brandOut)`
  - `amountIn` `{ Amount }`